firefox-devtools/debugger/README.md

 We strive for collaboration with [mutual respect for each other][contributing].
 Mozilla also has a set of [participation guidelines] which goes into greater detail specific to Mozilla employees and contributors.

+Or, perhaps you have found a vulnerability in the debugger and want to report it? in that case, take a look at [how we handle security bugs over][vulnerabilities], and open a bug at [Bugzilla][bugzilla] so we can track it while keeping users safe!

 ### Development Guide

 We strive to make the Debugger as development friendly as possible.
 If you have a question that's not answered in the guide, ask us in [slack].
 We also :heart: documentation PRs!